David Chang

+Chang is known for hosting television series about cooking and food, such as Ugly Delicious (2018), Breakfast, Lunch & Dinner (2019), The Next Thing You Eat (2021), and Dinner Time Live with David Chang (2024–present).

 Early life and education

-Chang was born in Arlington, Virginia, the son of Korean parents, mother Woo Chung Hi "Sherri," who was born in Kaesong, and Chang Jin Pil, later Joseph P. Chang, who was born in Pyongyang.
-Chang grew up in Arlington, with two older brothers and one sister.
+Chang was born in Arlington, Virginia to Woo Chung Hi "Sherri", born in Kaesong, and Chang Jin Pil, later Joseph P. Chang, born in Pyongyang.
 Chang's parents emigrated from Korea as adults in the 1960s.
+Chang grew up in Vienna, Virginia, with two older brothers and one sister.
 As a child, Chang was a competitive golfer who participated in a number of junior tournaments.
-Chang attended Georgetown Prep and then Trinity College, where he majored in religious studies.
-After graduating from college, Chang pursued a variety of jobs, including teaching English in Japan, then bussing tables and holding finance positions in New York City.
+Chang attended Georgetown Preparatory School and then Trinity College, where he majored in religious studies.
+After graduating from college, Chang pursued a variety of jobs, including teaching English in Japan, bussing tables, and holding finance positions in New York City.

-On a 2022 episode of the TV series Finding Your Roots, it was revealed that one of Chang's paternal ancestors was Jang Bogo, a famous mariner and military leader of the Medieval Korean kingdom of Silla.

 Culinary training and career

 Chang started attending the French Culinary Institute (FCI)—now known as the International Culinary Center—in New York City in 2000.
 While he was training, he also worked part-time at Mercer Kitchen in Manhattan and got a job answering phones at Tom Colicchio's Craft restaurant.
-Chang stayed at Craft for two years and then moved back to Japan to work at a small soba shop, followed by a restaurant in Tokyo's Park Hyatt Hotel.
+Chang stayed at Craft for two years and then moved to Japan to work at a small soba shop, followed by a restaurant in Tokyo's Park Hyatt Hotel.
 Upon returning to the U.S., Chang worked at Café Boulud, where his idol, Alex Lee, had worked.
 But Chang soon grew "completely dissatisfied with the whole fine dining scene".

 In 2004, Chang opened his first restaurant, Momofuku Noodle Bar in the East Village.
 Chang's website states momofuku means "lucky peach", but the restaurant also shares a name with Momofuku Ando—the inventor of instant noodles.

 In August 2006, Chang's second restaurant, Momofuku Ssäm Bar, opened a few blocks away.
 The Infatuation rated it a high 8.4/10, calling the menu "inventive, exciting, and different."
 In March 2008, Chang opened Momofuku Ko, a 12-seat restaurant that takes reservations ten days in advance, online only, on a first-come-first-served basis.
 Later that year, Chang expanded Momofuku Ssäm Bar into an adjacent space with his colleague Christina Tosi, whom he had hired to run Momofuku's pastry program.
 They named the new space Momofuku Milk Bar, serving soft serve, along with cookies, pies, cakes and other treats, many of these inspired by foods Tosi had as a child.

 In May 2009, it was reported that Momofuku Milk Bar's Crack Pie, Cereal Milk, and Compost Cookies were in the process of being trademarked.
 In October 2009, Chang and former New York Times food writer Peter Meehan published Momofuku, a highly anticipated cookbook containing detailed recipes from Chang's restaurants.
 In May 2010, Chang opened Má Pêche in midtown Manhattan.